-The U.S. House of Representatives voted 384-38 in favor of continuing to delay the return of Medicare sequestration.
+Following Senate approval, the U.S. House of Representatives voted 384-38 in favor of continuing to delay the return of Medicare sequestration through December 31.
+On April 14, President Joe Biden signed the legislation into law.
 As part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, this automatic 2% cut to all Medicare providers was temporarily halted in 2020, then extended through March 2021.

-Although the Medicare sequestration delay expired in early April, the U.S. Centers for Medicare and Medicaid Services (CMS) had not been enforcing the 2% cut.
+Although the Medicare sequestration delay expired in early April, the Centers for Medicare & Medicaid Services (CMS) had not been enforcing the 2% cut.
 CMS expected Congress to pass the legislation extending the holiday, which was introduced in early March.
-The continued relief is aimed at helping all health care providers paid through Medicare, including home health providers, to stay afloat financially while continuing to provide care during the COVID-19 pandemic and transition to normalcy.
+The continued relief is aimed at helping all health-care providers paid through Medicare to stay afloat financially while continuing to provide care during the COVID-19 pandemic and transition to normalcy.

 In addition, health-care stakeholders expect that Congress will consider legislation later in the year to avoid an additional 4% Medicare sequester scheduled to take effect January 1, 2022.
 The cut was required by pay-as-you-go rules designed to offset part of the cost of passing the American Rescue Plan economic stimulus package.